kmoilane/graduation_project/group1/project_plan.md

 polish the prototype into an MVP.
 MVP would include communication and some minimum environment simulation, so that controller and UI can work with it properly.
-Additional functionality would be to implement better algorithms into the simulation environment (e.g. how heat and cooling affect all sensors etc).
+Additional functionality would be to implement better algorithms into the simulation environment (e.g. how heat and cooling affect all sensors etc), optimization and increase readability.

 During the SHM implementation and after it, we will discuss with the controller group about the implementation and possibly update our simulation based on